marcogillies/Piavca/PIAVCA/Python/Piavca/Piavca_base/ReadMe.txt

 To rebuild you need to do the following:

+NB DO NOT DO THIS UNLESS YOU HAVE CHANGED THE INTERFACE TO PIAVCA AND HAVE SWIG INSTALLED

 1) If you have added a new header file import it in PiavcaAPI/Piavca.h and then add an import statement to the end of Piavca.i